djangopbx/djangopbx-docs/docs/admin/autoreports/example_report.rst

 The Edit Screen
 ~~~~~~~~~~~~~~~~~

-The **Auto Reports** edit screen has several sections, the main window and
+The **Auto Reports** edit screen, *Change auto reports*, has several sections: the main window and
-a collapsible section for update detail.
+a collapsible section for update info details.

-There is also a **Auto Report Section** section that allows any number of
+There is also an **Auto Report Section** section that allows any number of
 report sections to be added.
-Each report section has it's own SQL query.
+Each report section has its own SQL query.

 It may be helpful to refer to the :doc:`../../architecture/db_entity_relationship_diagram`
 or the :doc:`../../architecture/db_schema` documents when constructing